Top 15 Hacks For LAZY Decluttering

 Have what you want in your space.
 Not what you think you “need”.

-All of the furniture you’ve been holding onto because you think it’s too valuable to let go of or it was handed down to you… may be the downfall of your living space.
+All of the furniture you’ve been holding onto because you think it’s too valuable to let go of or it was handed down to you… maybe the downfall of your living space.

 I don’t have a coffee table in my living room.
-We have a small round table that can be moved around and we love it that way!
+We have a small round table that can be moved around, and we love it that way!
 We like the space open to walk and don’t want an extra space that will inevitably collect random things.

 Unnecessary furniture is really just more space to collect clutter.